Shivanikanodia/attrition-prediction-unity-mlflow/README.md

 └── .gitignore                  # Ignored files and folders

 **Install dependencies:**
+pip install
-pip install -r requirements.txt
+-r requirements.txt
 Run the Jupyter notebooks or Python scripts in the notebooks/ or src/ directory.

 ## Results

-Identified the top drivers of employee attrition, including years at organisation, monthly income, and total working years were found to be important predictors of employee attrition.
+-Identified the top drivers of employee attrition, including years at organisation, monthly income, and total working years were found to be important predictors of employee attrition.
-Predicted employee attrition with an accuracy of 78% Provided actionable insights through interactive dashboards.
+-Predicted employee attrition with an accuracy of 78% -Provided actionable insights through interactive dashboards.

 ## References

-IBM HR Analytics Employee Attrition & Performance Dataset IBM Watson Analytics
+-IBM HR Analytics Employee Attrition & Performance Dataset -IBM Watson Analytics
-Various open-source libraries and tools.
+-Various open-source libraries and tools.